shirat74/dvipdfm-x/README.md

 ## Unicode Support

+There are several features for supporting Unicode in dvipdfmx.

+### Unicode as Input Encoding

-Dvipdfmx supports an additional keyword in fontmap encoding field `unicode`.
-It can be used when character codes are specified as Unicode in DVI and TFM.
+Dvipdfmx supports an additional keyword `unicode` in the fontmap encoding field.
+It can be used when character codes are specified as Unicode in the input DVI file.
+Unicode support is basically limited to Basic Multilingual Plane (BMP) since there are no support for code ranges requires more than three bytes in TFM and extended TFM format.
+The fontmap option `-p` can be used for specifying plane other than BMP.
+IVS support is not available.

 ### ToUnicode CMap Support

 In PDF, texts are often not encoded in Unicode encodings.
 However, modern applications usually require texts to be encoded in Unicode encodings to make them reusable.
-ToUnicode CMap makes it possible to extract texts in PDF as Unicode encoded strings.
-It is also necessary to make PDF search-able and texts in PDF copy-and-past-able.
-Dvipdfmx supports auto-creation of ToUnicode CMap.
+The ToUnicode CMap is a bridge between PDF text string encoding and Unicode and makes it possible to extract texts in PDF as Unicode encoded strings.
+It is important to make PDF search-able and texts in PDF copy-and-past-able.
+Dvipdfmx supports auto-creation of ToUnicode CMaps.

-It is done in various ways, by inverse lookup of OpenType Unicode cmap or by converting PostScript glyph names to Unicode sequences via Adobe Glyph List.
+It is done in various ways, by inverse lookup of OpenType Unicode cmap for OpenType fonts or by converting PostScript glyph names to Unicode sequences via Adobe Glyph List for Type1 fonts.

+It will not work properly for multiply encoded glyphs due to fundamental limitations of Unicode conversion mechanism with ToUnicode CMaps.

 ## Graphics and Image Format

 Dvipdfmx does not support various features common to graphics manipulation programs such as resampling, color conversion, and selection of compression filters.
-Thus, it is recommended to use other programs specialized for image manipulation for preparation of images.
+Thus, it is recommended to use other programs specialized in image manipulation for preparation of images.

 ### Supported Graphics File Format